Human-Like Goalkeeping in a Realistic Football Simulation: a Sample-Efficient Reinforcement Learning Approach: Action and state spaces

 The action space of the agent consists of three continuous values: two values for the relative XZ components of the movement vector, and one value for the intensity of the movement.
 The latter controls how fast the agent should reach the position defined by the movement vector.

 A variety of state features are input to the neural networks.
 We use the same state space for both the agent and action-value functions.
 These features are directly available from the game engine.
 Each of the features is normalized to the $[-1, 1]$ range.
 We divide the state space into three main components, for a total of 109 features.
 The first component comprises the set of goalkeeper egocentric information, such as position and velocities; the second component includes a set of opponent features; and the third includes a set of features for the goalkeeper's teammates.
+The features are engineered to provide the agent a fully observable environment.